CounterpartyXCP/Documentation/Tutorials/User_Tutorials/voting_with_tokens.md

 Verifiable Voting with Tokens
 ---------------------------

-Counterparty supports voting through user-created tokens, and broadcasting poll information onto the Bitcoin blockchain.
-You can post the terms and options of your vote, and let users vote on its outcome with full transparency.
-This is possible thanks to the secure nature of the Blockchain, and the fact that it is proof-of-publication.
+Counterparty supports voting through user-created tokens, as well as broadcasting information onto the Bitcoin blockchain.
+This means that you can post the terms and options of your vote as a broadcast, and let users vote on its outcome with full transparency by using tokens.

 If you create an token (‘EXAMPLE’), you can create any other tokens (such as EXAMPLEVOTE) and [pay distributions](distribution.md) of EXAMPLEVOTE to all holders of EXAMPLE in one single action.